chr1st0scli/RainLisp/RainLisp/Docs/special-forms-derived-expressions/function-application.md

 A special form for applying a function to optional arguments.
 This is typically known as a function call.

-> In Scheme LISP, a function might be often referred to as a procedure.
+> In Scheme LISP, a function might be more often referred to as a procedure.

 The first expression gives the procedure to call.
 The following zero or more expressions are evaluated from left to right and give the arguments passed to the procedure's parameters.